NazarSpokeOfk/website-with-calculator-tabs-slider-timer/README.md

 *This repository contains a fully working nutrition website!*

-*Just open master branch and pull this project to your local PC , and ENJOY!*
+*Just open master branch and pull this project to your local PC , install webpack and ENJOY!*